Revision 22-1; Effective Aug. 23, 2022

 - door bells, door scopes and adaptive wall switches (OT, PT)

-- safety glass, safety alarms (does not include home security systems), security door locks, fire safety approved window locks, security window screens and visual alert systems (for example, for individuals with behavioral problems) (OT, PT, MD, PSA, LPC)
+- safety glass, safety alarms (not including home security systems), security door locks, fire safety approved window locks, security window screens and visual alert systems (for example, for people with behavioral problems) (OT, PT, MD, PSA, LPC)

 - medically necessary air filtering devices (MD)